Steh/steh.github.io/_posts/2023-01-27-splunk-and-auditd.md

 ## convert the proctile field to ascii

-Auditd decodes the command to hex as a security measurement, so you have to convert it back.
+Auditd decodes the output to hex as an security measurement, so you have to convert it back to ascii.

 ```bash
 # combine all eventypes to one Entry